 Anything that is not a qualifying disposition is a disqualifying disposition.
 With a disqualifying disposition, a portion of the profit may be subject to ordinary income tax rates and a portion may be subject to short- or long-term capital gains tax rates.

-A disqualifying disposition will likely leave you with a different tax liability than a qualifying disposition, but that’s not a bad thing.
+A disqualifying disposition will likely leave you with a different tax liability than a qualifying disposition, but that may not be a bad thing.

-In fact, in some scenarios it might make more sense to intentionally do a disqualifying disposition, even while knowing that you won’t secure a long-term capital gains tax rate on your entire profit.
+In fact, in some scenarios, it might make more sense to intentionally do a disqualifying disposition, even while knowing that you won’t secure a long-term capital gains tax rate.

 Here are a few reasons why you might intentionally choose a strategy for ISOs that ends in a disqualifying disposition.

-Reason 1: A Disqualifying Position Allows to You Immediately Capture Potential Profits
+A Disqualifying Disposition of Incentive Stock Options Allows to You Immediately Capture Potential Profits

 When you exercise and hold incentive stock options with the intention of doing a qualifying disposition, you must hold the stock shares for at least 1 year past the exercise date.
 During this time, you are subject to the risk-reward tradeoff of owning a single stock position.

-Because of this holding period requirement in which you can’t sell your shares, you don’t realize any profit (even if the share price goes up during this time).
+During this holding period, you don’t realize any profit as you may not have sold any shares.
 The value may change as the share price fluctuates, but it’s all unrealized losses or gains.

-Only when you sell the shares do you realize a profit — if the price of the shares rose higher than the exercise price.
+Only when you sell the shares do you realize a profit.
 But that’s a big “if,” which is why holding the shares in an attempt to achieve a qualifying disposition comes with risk.

 You take the unrealized profit on paper and turned it into cash you can actually use, making a disqualifying disposition an attractive technique if your primary goal is to capture profit immediately without subjecting yourself to the risk of a drop in the share’s value and price.

-When you exercise and hold incentive stock options past the calendar year-end, you will likely be subject to 2 cash calls:
+When you exercise and hold incentive stock options past the calendar year-end, you may be subject to 2 cash calls:

 - The cash required to buy the shares, and